Keitudimps/Introduction-to-Artificial-Intelligence-AI-/README.md

 This course provides a beginner-friendly overview of AI concepts, applications, and ethical considerations, and how it's used in everyday life.
 ____________________________________________________________________________________________________
 # Fundamentals of AI
+* AI is cloning of human intelligence through computer systems.
+* It uses algorithms and data in order to perform tasks that normmaly need human intelligance.
+E.g. reason and problem solving.
+  **It aims to extend human capabilities and is increasingly integrated into different industries. **

+**Types of AI**
+* Weak AI (narrow AI) - This type of AI can only do one specific job, like helping you with directions or suggesting movies.
+* Strong AI (generalized AI) - This AI can do many different things and learn new skills on its own, like a human.
+* Super AI (conscious AI) - This is an idea for the future.
+It would think, feel, and understand like a human, but it doesn’t exist yet.

+**Different types of intelligence**
+* Human intelligence - is what we are born with.
+It helps us think, solve problems, and make choices.
+* Artificial intelligence - is when machines are doing tasks that usually need human thinking, like understanding data or making decisions on their own.
+* Augmented intelligence - when humans and AI work together, to enhance each other's efforts when completing tasks.

 ____________________________________________________________________________________________________
 # Techniques of AI
 ____________________________________________________________________________________________________